Understanding Transaction Searches

 In these search results, NetSuite is actually showing us one result for the transaction body, then other results for data on the various sublists within that same transaction.

-There are times when you will want transaction searches to only show the Main Line data, and times where you will only want the line-level detail.
+There are times when you will want transaction searches to only show the Main Line data, and times when you will only want the line-level detail.
 How do we control what shows up in our results?

 Controlling Transaction Search Results